OmerLerner/job_crawler/README.md

     a.)
 In crawler.py, change job_title, location, days (job posted in last x days) and keywords.

     b.)
-You can also write these inputs in the cmd
+You can also write these inputs in the cmd by choosing option 1 when the script runs.
+These inputs will be saved into a file

 3.)
 In "keywords", write all the keywords that are relevant to your position.
 The crawler will filter out jobs that don't have these criteria in the job description.

 Example: keywords = ['Python', 'Remote', 'AWS']

 4.)
 Make sure you have the required dependencies, and run the script!
-When prompted, inputting 0 will use the data in crawler.py, 1 will allow you to write it in the cmd.
+When prompted:

+    0 - Use the data in parameters.txt
+    1 - Input new data in the CMD
+    2 - Use data stored in the variables in crawler.py

 ## Features & Notes